brendanofallon/SNPSVM/README.md

 1. Install libsvm

 	SNPSVM uses [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) to do the heavy lifting.
-You must download and install libsvm to use SNPSVM
+You must download and install libsvm to use SNPSVM (libsvm appears to be in many package repositories, if you're on linux system try using a package manager such as *yum* or *apt*).

 2. Download snpsvm.jar